HarukaKinen/Banking-Collaboration/README.md

-a Banking Collab project for osu! player
+A Banking Collab project for osu! player

 ![](Image/title.gif)